ShaneGH/DirectTest/README.md

 var mock = Dx.Mock();

 // second, you create a mock from the builder.
-// this is as easy as casting the mock to whatever
-// type you want
+// with the As<T>() method
-IUserService userService = (IUserService)mock;
+IUserService userService = mock.As<IUserService>();

 // you can use a mockbuilder for as may mock types
 // as you need, although 1 mock builder per mock is
 // generally advisable
-IDataService dataService = (IDataService)mock;
+IDataService dataService = mock.As<IDataService>();

+// Created mocks are cached.
+This means that if you attempt
+// to create a second mock of a given type, from a single builder,
+// those objects will have the same object reference IDataService userService2 = mock.As<IUserService>();

+Assert.AreEqual(userService, userService2);	// true
+Assert.AreNotEqual(userService, dataService);	// true
 ```

 ### Matching arguments